-"He'd a looked and then said: " 'Which is the snake?'
+"Just look at that snake and that "He'd a looked and then said: " 'Which is the snake?'
 "But the snake was dead, and I very foolishly, after cutting into the lump on his side to satisfy my curiosity and finding the ancient flint arrow-head, pried him out and rolled him down into the creek with the log, instead of measuring him and reporting his death and size.
 Consequently I can't tell how long he was, but he was a dandy.
 But I actually believe that if he could have been seasoned and sawed up he'd have cut up into as nice a bill of sixteen inch boards as anyone ever bought.
 That snake, of course, was an exception to the ordinary run of Black Forest snakes.
-I may be wrong, but I believe he was the founder of the blacksnake family there.
+I may be wrong. but I believe he was the founder of the blacksnake family there.
 There wasn't a gray hair on him, though, and his him?" teeth were as sound as a pebble."-Philadelphia Item.

-without doubt one of the greatest of national characters, was in the city a few days ago.
-To a number of old war, he related how he came by the title of colonel.
-"I served in the army one consecu-
+How a Man Became a Colonel on Short Service.
+Col. Ike Hill, of Licking county, without doubt one of the greatest of national characters, was in the city a few days ago.
+To a number of old friends, wno braved the terrors of war, he related how he came by the title of colonel.

-Army of the Potomac, and it was near Alexandria when I found them.
-I was on my way there, and on the train, not far from Alexandria, met an old I was then a great short-card player, and he knew it.
-He invited me to go down to camp, telling me I could win guess, for he up and snaps a gun at us a barrel of money.
+"I served in the army one consecutive night," said Ike.
+"It was the Army of the Potomac, and it was near Alexandria when I found them.
+I was on my way there, and on the train, not far from Alexandria, met an old friend who was an officer in that army.
+I was then a great short-card player, and he knew it.
+He invited me to go down to camp, telling me I could win a barrel of money.
 Well, I went.
 "It was 'long toward evening, and that night we had a game of poker.
 Why, I won at least \$3,000, breaking them all.
 One of the crowd of officers was a sore loser, and when he had staked and lost his last cent he pulled his revolver and made me throw up my hands.
 Then they took every cent I had and turned me over from one guard to another until I landed in the bull pen at Alexandria.
 I was dressed fit to kill, and one of those devils took a knife, running it up the back of my Prince Albert, slitting it to the neck.
 My patent leather shoes were all burst from walking and I was almost dead, besides being busted.

-ence?" asked one of the party. asked me. in a very surprised way, whether I had thrown up my hands when they told me to.
+I succeeded in getting out of the prison and over to Washington, where Mrs. Sunset Cox loaned me \$25 in ence?" asked one of the party.
+"That was all.
+Capt.
+Owens once asked me. in a very surprised way, whether I had thrown up my hands when they told me to.
 I said I did.
+"Well, I wouldn't have done it." he said